TwistedFake06/markdown-viewer/README.md

    - `Edit` / `Done` to toggle edit mode.
    - `Preview` to view rendered Markdown.
    - `Load` to import `.md` files from Files.
+   - `Copy` to copy the current note to the clipboard.
    - `Download` to export notes as `.md`.
    - `Share` to send Markdown to other apps.
+   - `Clear` to reset the current note.

 ## Tech stack